Salt Pan Creek: History

 Aboriginal Australians lived on both sides of the Georges Creek for many years before the colonisation of Australia.
-The Salt Pan Creek area, on the northern shore of the Georges River between present-day Padstow and Riverwood is the traditional country of the Bediagal clan of the Dharug people.
+The Salt Pan Creek area, on the northern shore of the Georges River between present-day Padstow and Riverwood is the traditional country of the Bidjigal clan of the Dharug people.

 Salt Pan Creek was named by early colonial settlers, who took salt from the swampland by evaporating the salt water.

 From as early as 1809, the land surrounding Salt Pan Creek was the site of uprising by Indigenous Australians against colonial settlement.
 Tedbury, the son of Pemulwuy, an Aboriginal elder, was involved in a skirmish that saw Frederick Meredith, a European settler, injured with a spear and forced to abandon his farm.
 Meredith and another settler were seeking to clear and cultivate land surrounding the creek that may have been an important food source for Aboriginal people.